graphhopper/graphhopper/README.md

 ## Written in Java

-GraphHopper is written in Java and has been known to run on Linux, Mac OS X, Windows, BSD, Solaris, Raspberry Pi, Android, Blackberry, and even iOS.
+GraphHopper is written in Java and officially runs on Linux, Mac OS X and Windows.

 ### Maven